-There are various professional titles for ultrasound techs (technicians).
+There are more than one professional titles for ultrasound techs (technicians).
 They are also called ultrasound technologists, sonogram techs, and diagnostic medical sonographers (or just sonographers).
-No matter what their title is, they all have the same basic job function, which is to perform diagnostic ultrasound testing on patients.
-While many practice as generalists there are specialties within the field, for example in pediatrics and cardiology.
-The majority work in Turbeville SC clinics, hospitals, private practices or outpatient diagnostic imaging centers.
-Common daily job tasks of an ultrasound tech may consist of:
+No matter what their title is, they all have the same primary job description, which is to implement diagnostic ultrasound procedures on patients.
+While many work as generalists there are specialties within the field, for example in cardiology and pediatrics.
+Most work in Taylors SC hospitals, clinics, private practices or outpatient diagnostic imaging centers.
+Routine daily work functions of a sonogram technician may include:

 - Keeping records of patient medical histories and specifics of each procedure